ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "I will not be interrupted.
 Hear me in silence.
 My daughter and my nephew are formed for each other.
-They are descended, on the maternal side, from the same noble line; and, on the father's, from respectable, honourable, and ancient--though untitled--families.
+They are descended, on the maternal side, from the same noble line; and, on the father's, from respectable, honourable, and ancient -- though untitled -- families.
 Their fortune on both sides is splendid.
 They are destined for each other by the voice of every member of their respective houses; and what is to divide them?
 The upstart pretensions of a young woman without family, connections,